nats-io/natscli/README.md

 Acknowledged message
 ```

-And finally a time based one, lets add some messages a minute apart:
+And finally a time-based Observable.
+Let's add some messages a minute apart:

 ```
 $ jsm ms purge ORDERS